2013 Infiniti G37 Interior

 The 2013 Infiniti G37 sedan has 13.5 cubic feet of trunk space, which is about average for the class.
 The coupe has 7.4 cubic feet of cargo room, while the convertible has 10.3 cubic feet available with the top up and only 1.99 cubic feet with the top down.
 Most reviewers say both the G37 coupe and convertible have trunks that are impractical and minuscule.
 Some also take issue with the G37 sedan’s trunk, which only has a center pass-through for long items, limiting its storage capacity.
-Coupes have a back seat that folds down in one piece, which helps increase its cargo area.
-The G convertible’s back seat doesn’t fold down at all.
+The coupe has a back seat that folds down in one piece, which helps increase its cargo area.
+The G37 convertible’s back seat doesn’t fold down at all.

 - "The trunk measures a modest 7.4 cubic feet but the rear seatbacks fold down if more space is needed.
 The trunks in the Audi A5 and BMW 3 Series are significantly larger." -- Edmunds (coupe)

 - "Sedans have fairly small trunks, and only have a small center pass through for longer items.
 Interior small-item storage space is just fair." -- Consumer Guide (2012 sedan)